 - Organizing and publicizing a meetup or house party

-- Mailing to the Pacific Green Party, PO Box 1606 Eugene OR 97440, a letter which inclues: a) the name and contact information of the 5 supporting members, b) proposed chapter's name; c) proposed chapterr's boundary areas; d) name of the designated liaison to the State Coordinating Committee; and e) name of a designated Treasurer or statement that the chapter won't deal with money (donations can be made through the Pacific Green Party)
+- Emailing [email protected] or mailing to the Pacific Green Party (PO Box 86704, Portland OR 907286) a letter which includes a) the name and contact information of the 5 supporting members, b) proposed chapter's name; c) proposed chapter's boundary areas; d) name of the designated liaison to the State Coordinating Committee; and e) name of a designated Treasurer or statement that the chapter won't deal with money (donations can be made through the Pacific Green Party)

 - The State Coordinating Committee will review your information; providing guidance to adhere to both the Platform and consensus-based decisions.